 The Horta Museum is dedicated to the life and work of the Belgian Art Nouveau architect Victor Horta and his time.
 The museum is housed in Horta's former house and atelier, Maison & Atelier Horta (1898), in the Brussels municipality of Saint-Gilles.
 In the splendid Art Nouveau interiors there is a permanent display of furniture, utensils and art objects designed by Horta and his contemporaries as well as documents related to his life and time.
 The museum also organizes temporary exhibitions on topics related to Horta and his art.
 The building is inscribed on the UNESCO World Heritage List as one of the Major Town Houses of the Architect Victor Horta.

 The artistic charm and timeless architecture of Brussels leaves an impression that beckons for further exploration.
 Classic Belgian style combines effortlessly with contemporary European luxuries.
-Historic Art Nouveau buildings stand shoulder-to-shoulder as cathedral peaks brim to the sky..
+Historic Art Nouveau buildings stand shoulder-to-shoulder as cathedral peaks brim to the sky.
 La Grand-Place, Manneken-Pis and Town Hall all host some of Europe’s most renowned architectural achievements.
 Of course, aside from historical contexts, modern pleasantries thrive throughout.
 From celebrated Avenue Louise shopping to notorious beer tastings in Winksele, visitors stay busy exploring all of the treats of Brussels’ winding streets.
-As for Warwick Barsey Hotel, it’s near all the action making it perfectly situated for refined Brussels stays.
+As for the Hotel Barsey by Warwick, it’s near all the action making it perfectly situated for refined Brussels stays.